Yam1x/c2pie/README.md

 To contribute to the c2pie package development, you can use one of the following approaches after cloning the repository.

 ### Using Dev Containers
-1. Make sure you have installed Docker and [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) extension for VS code
+1. Make sure you have installed Docker and [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) extension for VS code.

 2. Open the repo in VS Code and Reopen in Container.
 The container installs Python, Poetry, the package in editable mode, and configures Ruff as a default formatter, which provides linting and formatting and enables auto-fixing files on save (see `.devcontainer/devcontainer.json`).